Rappetor/Sovol-SV08-Mainline/README.md

 ## Disclaimer
 This guide and all changes have been made with best intentions but in the end it's your responsibility and *only your responsibility* to apply those changes and modifications to your printer.
 Neither the author, contributers or Sovol is responsible if things go bad, break, catch fire or start WW3.
+You do this on your own risk!